FitzLi/udacity_module3/model_card.md

 # Model Card - Salary Prediction with Census data

-For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
 * Developed by Chao Li for Udacity MLOps Nanodegree
 * RandomForest from sklearn with default parameters